 In 2014, Greenberg won the “Pollster of the Year” award from the AAPC for her work with Mayor Bill de Blasio’s campaign for mayor of New York City.

 Greenberg works with a wide range of organizations on issues ranging from women’s health to LGBT rights to reducing gun violence to reforming drug laws to money in politics to faith and values.

 A sought after commentator, Greenberg has appeared on CBS’ Face the Nation, NPR’s All Things Considered and Morning Edition and BBC’s World News America.
 She regularly provides commentary on politics to publications including The New York Times, Washington Post, and Politico.

-Greenberg serves on the National Board of the American National Election Study (2014-2017) and is a research fellow at American University’s Center for Congressional and Presidential Studies.
+Greenberg served on the board of the American National Election Study (ANES) from 2014 to 2017 and is a research fellow at American University’s Center for Congressional and Presidential Studies.
 She holds a BA in Government from Cornell University and Ph.D. in Political Science from the University of Chicago.